Retrieving data

 Person fields require the user's GUID, not their name.
 Use the schema endpoint to discover field names for a specific app.

-The MCP tools layer adds convenience features on top of the raw API - field name aliases (keeper instead of keeper_id), person name resolution ("John Doe" instead of GUIDs), link slug resolution ("IT/TASK123"), and {current-user} placeholders.
-If you're building an integration through MCP, these are available automatically.
+The [MCP tools](/api-integrations/ai/mcp-tools.md) layer adds convenience features on top of the raw API - field name aliases (`keeper` instead of `keeper_id`), person name resolution (names instead of GUIDs), link slug resolution (`"IT/TASK123"`), and `{current-user}` placeholders.

 For filtering against multiple values: